rebelsky/sams-assorted-musings-reflections/lac-vs-university.md

 Science_.
 December 20, 2013.
 <https://www.acm.org/education/CS2013-final-report.pdf>

+[2] We had about twenty in summer 2016.
+We had about thirty in summer 2017.
+We'll also have close to thirty in summer 2018.
+It all depends on how many faculty are around to take research students and how many research students they can accommodate.

-[2] Paul Graham.
+[3] Paul Graham.
 "Undergraduation".
 March 2005.
 <http://www.paulgraham.com/college.html>

-[3] National Science Foundation.  _Baccalaureate Origins of U.S.-trained S&E Doctorate Recipients_, Table 4: Top 50 U.S. baccalaureate-origin institutions of 2002–11 S&E doctorate recipients, by institutional-yield ratio, institutional control, and 2010 Carnegie classification.
+[4] National Science Foundation.  _Baccalaureate Origins of U.S.-trained S&E Doctorate Recipients_, Table 4: Top 50 U.S. baccalaureate-origin institutions of 2002–11 S&E doctorate recipients, by institutional-yield ratio, institutional control, and 2010 Carnegie classification.
 April 2013.
 <http://www.nsf.gov/statistics/infbrief/nsf13323/#tab4>.

 ---

-*Version 1.2.1 of 2016-04-25*
+*Version 1.2.1 released 2016-04-25.*

+*VErsion 1.3.0 released 2018-03-30.*